Skip to main content

 The internship is a structured programme of mentoring for interns, which offers mutual benefit to them and their employers.
 It gives talented newcomers additional training after graduation to develop their confidence and experience, and it allows publishers to try out a new employee or role in their organisation and can facilitate a one-off project.

-Publisher applications are now closed
+Publisher applications for 2024 are now closed.

 Who is it for?